Serenity 6.4.3 Release Notes (2023-01-07)

 directory after running the npm install

 command.
-Because the npm install
+The npm install

 "scripts": {